jaygmehta/jaygmehta.github.io/_pages/contact copy.md

 ---
 layout: page
-permalink: /contact/
+# permalink: /contact/
 title: contact
-description: If you want to get in touch, then email is your best bet! <br>Alternately, fill the following form and submit to  send me a quick message.
+description: If you want to get in touch, email is your best bet!
+Fill the form
-nav: true
+nav: false # true
 nav_order: 8
 ---
 To reach me through email, research profiles or through social media profiles scroll down to the bottom of the page and click on the social contact icons.